rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

     // NOTE: Unlike with `AtomicBool`, `get_mut()` and `into_inner()` operations
     //       are not provided, because it is never safe to assume that no one
-    //       is concurrently accessing the atomic data.
-Alternatively, these
+    //       is concurrently accessing volatile data.
+As an alternative, these
     //       operations could be provided in an unsafe way, if someone can find
     //       a use case for them.